-7.1.4 Wilkeson Town Council
+7.1.3 South Prairie Town Council

-The Wilkeson Town Council (Town Council) is vested with authority to:
+The South Prairie Town Council (Town Council) is vested with authority to:

-- A. Initiate an amendment to this SMP according to the procedures prescribed in WAC 173- 26-100. - B. Adopt all amendments to this SMP, after consideration of the recommendation of the Planning Commission.
-Substantive amendments are subject to approval by Ecology; Effective 14 days from the date of final approval.
+- A. Initiate an amendment to this SMP according to the procedures prescribed in WAC 173- 26-100. - B. Adopt all amendments to this SMP, after consideration of the recommendation of Town staff.
+Substantive amendments shall become effective fourteen days from the final written approval and adoption by Ecology.